Irina Panovska

 I received my PhD in economics from Washington University in St. Louis in 2013.
 I received my MA in economics from Washington University in St. Louis in 2009, and my BA in economics and BS in mathematics from Ohio University in 2007.
 I have also held visiting scholar positions at the University of New South Wales in Sydney, Australia, and the EFZG in Zagreb, Croatia.

-I am the treasurer and an elected member of the executive committee of the Society for Nonlinear Dynamics and Econometrics.
+I served as the treasurer (2019-2024) and as an elected member (2017-2024) of the executive committee of the Society for Nonlinear Dynamics and Econometrics.

 In the fall semester, I teach Econ 4386 (Contemporary Economic Policy, Advanced Undergraduate) and Econ 6302 (Macroeconomics 1, PhD).
 In the spring semester, I teach Econ 4385 (Forecasting for Business and Economics).